5 Key Investment Strategies Every Young Learner Should Know

 Build an Emergency Fund:

-- Before you start investing, make sure you have money saved for unexpected costs, like fixing something in your house or medical expenses.
+• Before you start investing, ensure you have sufficient funds saved for unexpected expenses, such as home repairs or medical bills.

 Track Your Investments: